claymation/cfping/README.md

 * `CFUSER`, the account username.
 The `-u` option, if provided, takes precedence.
 * `CFKEY`, the account key.
 The `-k` option, if provided, takes precedence.
+* `CFAUTHURL`, the authentication endpoint.
+The `-a` option, if provided, takes precedence.

 Installation
 ------------